nathanbaleeta/developer-how-tos/docker/BUILD_TAG_PUSH.md

 # Build multi-architecture images with Buildx

-#### Specifying the platform to both the build command and version tag - Docker in fact detects the Apple M1 Pro platform as linux/arm64/v8
+#### Specifying the platform for both the build command and version tag - Docker in fact detects the Apple M1 Pro platform as linux/arm64/v8
 ```
 # Build for AMD64
 docker buildx build --platform=linux/amd64 -t <image-name>:<version>-amd64 .